golubitsky/blog/tags.md

 ---
 layout: page
 title: Tags
-description: Stochastic stuff blog's tags.
-List of articles and posts by tags.
 ---

 <!-- Courtesy of: http://pavdmyt.com/how-to-implement-tags-at-jekyll-website/ -->

 <!-- Get the tag name for every tag on the site and set them
 to the `site_tags` variable. -->

 {% capture site_tags %}{% for tag in site.tags %}{{ tag | first }}{% unless forloop.last %},{% endunless %}{% endfor %}{% endcapture %}

 <!-- `tag_words` is a sorted array of the tag names. -->

 {% assign tag_words = site_tags | split:',' | sort %}

 <!-- Build the Page -->